ayousry42/u3brain/Computer Science/Computer Vision/Cameras.md

     Give the new add dim 1 or w
-Image is upside down but not mirrored left to right The single point that all the rayys going through called Center of projection(focal point)
+Image is upside down but not mirrored left to right The single point that all the rayys going through called Center of projection(focal point) The image is formed on the Image Plane

+### Projection Properties
+- Many to one
+	any points along same ray map to same point
+- Points -> Points:
+	project undefined
+- Lines -> Line:
+	Line through focal point project point
+- Planes -> planes
+	Plane through focal point project to line